CSCI3356Spring2023/DeployExample/README.md

 As you know, the first time you run your application, you use `python manage.py migrate` to create the models in your SQLite database (just once or every time you change your models) and then, you start your application with `python manage.py runserver` which starts a development web server at port 8080 that watches your changes to your local files as you develop and deploys these changes automatically for you.

 You should never use `python manage.py runserver` to deploy an application in production.
 There are production web servers such as Nginx and gunicorn for that.
-But to keep things simple, we will deploy in Heroku using runserver.
+But to keep things simple and to count on helpful hints, we will deploy in Heroku using `runserver`. `runserver` will always try to help and tell us what is wrong.
+A production server will not because this will often mean revealing details about your application that you don't want to reveal to an attacker.
+But we are learning and happy with the `runserver` can provide us.

-In order to do that, create a file named `Procfile` (no extension!) with the following:
+In order to use `runserver`, create a file named `Procfile` (no extension!) with the following:

 ```txt
 release: python manage.py migrate